-Prague, Czech Republic – The Czech Republic placed Serbia and Montenegro on its “red list” of countries with high risks of COVID-19 transmission.
+Prague, Czech Republic – The Czech Republic placed Serbia and Montenegro on its “red list” of countries with a high risk of COVID-19 transmission.

 The decision, announced by the Czech Ministry of Health on Friday, comes after a worsening of the epidemiological situation in the two Western Balkan countries and an increase in new confirmed cases of coronavirus.